AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 ..
 Note::

-  We suggest you consider to deploy the Controller in AWS.
-The preferred approach is to launch the Controller from AWS Marketplace as a metered AMI by following the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
+  We suggest you consider deploying the Controller in AWS.
+The preferred approach is to launch the Controller from the AWS Marketplace as a metered AMI by following the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
 The Aviatrix Controller is multi cloud, multi subscription and multi region capable.
 Launching the Controller in AWS may be a good idea even if you only deploy gateways in Azure, as AWS provides a pay-as-you-go (without up front commitment nor contract negotiation) metered payment system that has the least friction.
 However if Azure is your choice to deploy the Controller, no worries, proceed to the following sections.

-1. Subscribe to Aviatrix Controller
+1. Subscribe to the Aviatrix Controller
 ====================================

 Go to `Azure Marketplace <https://azuremarketplace.microsoft.com/en-us/marketplace/>`_ to subscribe to one Aviatrix image.

-2. Subscribe to Aviatrix Companion Gateway
+2. Subscribe to an Aviatrix Companion Gateway
 ===========================================

-Aviatrix companion gateway needs to be subscribed as programmable.
+The Aviatrix companion gateway needs to be subscribed as programmable.

-In order to launch Aviatrix gateway from the controller, you must also subscribe to Aviatrix Companion Gateway which is free in the Azure marketplace.
+In order to launch an Aviatrix gateway from the controller, you must also subscribe to the Aviatrix Companion Gateway, which is free in the Azure marketplace.
 Follow the steps in `this doc <http://docs.aviatrix.com/HowTos/CompanionGateway.html>`__ to subscribe.

 3. Launch the Controller